DannyMoses/ArduinoSquareWaveGenerator/README.md

 ArduinoSquareWaveGenerator
 ==========================

-A basic square wave generator made using an arduino, an LCD, and a Tlc5940 IC,
+A basic square wave generator made using an arduino, an LCD, and a Tlc5940 IC.
+*Still in testing*